 - Expense claims should provide sufficient and appropriate detail to demonstrate that the expense relates solely to ICAEW business.
 Each item on the expense claim should be fully explained / justified.
 For example, in respect of a single training course delivered:

 - Course name and client to which it relates

 - You must always obtain permission from ICAEW before incurring expenditure.
 The relevant Work Order will reflect the nature of expenses approved for each training day delivered

 All claims must be for actual costs incurred, supported by original receipts or equivalent proof of purchase and submitted within 30 days of incurring the expense.
-Where, in exceptional circumstances, this is not possible a full explanation should be provided together with any other supporting documentation.
+In exceptional circumstances where this is not possible, a full explanation should be provided together with any other supporting documentation.